TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         TSconfig uses the TypoScript configuration language in TYPO3 and is used for defining backend settings and configuration options.
-This is separated into "User TSConfig" and "Page TSConfig"
+This is separated into "User TSconfig" and "Page TSconfig"

 *   U